KIT-TVA/Vari-Joern/docs/Configuration.md

 > Specifying this wrapper will lead to errors.

-Depending on the chosen analysis strategy (product-based vs. family-based), additional `product` and `family` tables need to be populated as described below:
+Depending on the chosen analysis strategy (product-based vs. family-based), additional `product` and `family` tables need to be populated as described in the sections below.

-## Product-Based Strategy.
+## Product-Based Strategy

 Within the product table, the `feature-model-reader`, `sampler`, `composer` and `analyzer` sections are required.
 Each section configures a component implementation to be used by specifying its name and other configuration